gisatb/earthquake-gis-dashboard/README.md

 # 🌍 Earthquake GIS Dashboard

-An **interactive Streamlit web app** for monitoring earthquakes worldwide using data from the **United States Geological Survey (USGS)**.
-This dashboard allows users to **explore earthquake patterns** over the past 30 days, filter by magnitude and date, view **interactive maps, charts, and statistics**, and download filtered data for further analysis.
+An **interactive Streamlit web app** for monitoring earthquakes worldwide using real-time data from the **United States Geological Survey (USGS)**.
+This dashboard allows users to **explore earthquake patterns** over the past 30 days(by default) or more, filter by magnitude and date, view **interactive maps, charts, and statistics**, and download filtered data for further analysis.

 ---